AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

   git rm --cached <file>
   ```
   the -r tag means recursively which is used to remove a directory with all its contents.
+### Mv:
-### move or rename a file or directory in both the working directory and the Git repository.
+move or rename a file or directory in both the working directory and the Git repository.
 It is a convenient way to perform a file or directory rename while preserving the file's history.
 ```terminal
   git mv <source> <destination>
 ```